 13. Coral Reefs HATE Pollution

 You can generally split coral into soft or hard types.
 However, all coral is very sensitive, which is why pollution is so devastating.
 Even a slight increase in temperature can kill off coral.

 Coral reefs will be crucial in the fight against global warming, too.
 These huge living forests provide an incredible amount of CO2 to the oceans, but at the same time, they are brilliant regulators.
 Without them, things would hot up a lot quicker.

-Do you know any fun or interesting facts about coral reefs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about coral reefs?
+Share them in the comments below!

 Are you fascinated with all things under-the-water?
 Check out these super facts about scuba diving…